DTF and UV printing Applications

 Share:

 When it comes to custom apparel, durability is just as important as print quality.
-Two of the most prominent printing technologies today—sublimation and DTF (Direct-to-Film) printing—offer striking visuals, but which one truly stands the test of time?
+Two of the most prominent printing technologies today — sublimation and DTF (Direct-to-Film) printing — offer striking visuals, but which one truly stands the test of time?
+This guide compares their longevity and performance so you can make an informed choice for your business or personal projects.

 What Is Sublimation Printing?

-Sublimation is a heat-based process where solid dye turns into gas and embeds itself directly into the fibers of polyester materials.
-The result is a vivid, seamless image that becomes a part of the fabric itself.
-Since the ink is absorbed below the surface, there's no additional texture—the print feels exactly like the fabric.
+Sublimation printing is a heat-based process where solid dye turns into gas and embeds itself directly into the fibers of polyester materials.
+The result is a vivid, seamless image that becomes part of the fabric itself.
+Since the ink is absorbed below the surface, there's no added texture — the print feels exactly like the fabric.

 What Is DTF Printing?